t-chx/blog/_posts/2016-01-15-sales-deprecated.md

 Selling books on GitBook.com is now deprecated, and will be completely disabled in 30 days (It's already no longer possible to create a paid book).
 It is replaced by a better integration with [Gumroad](https://gumroad.com).

 [Gumroad](https://gumroad.com) mission is to help creators sell their work and grow their audience.
-The new integration allows GitBook authors to makes a private book available to sell on Gumroad, they can write on GitBook and market the book on Gumroad.
+The new integration allows GitBook authors to make a private book available to sell on Gumroad, they can write on GitBook and market the book on Gumroad.

 Paid books on GitBook.com will be converted to private books (for free), and existing customers will keep a read access to the book using [Access Keys](http://developer.gitbook.com/books/keys/index.html).